SERIOUSLY, GUY?

 In any case, Annick Fougery, Anne Sand, Michele Perelo, and Pierre Forget are actually Brigitte Lahaie, Ursula White, Jean-Louis Vattier, and Dominique Aveline.
 It’s weird that two of the pseudonyms are Fougery like “forgery” and Forget.
 And it’s even weirder that Annick Fougery and Pierre Forget were actual French stars.
 But they certainly weren’t in this movie.
 Did they ever know their names had been borrowed?
 Did Europe have trademark infringement laws in 1978?
 When they checked into hotels were they beseiged by pornodelirious fans?

 This is all a bit of a mystery, but the only name in which we’re really interested is Mafé.
 He or she painted the promo poster you see above and it’s another example of his/her great work on an x-rated promo, along with this, these, and these, one of which you’ll notice is an alternate poster for Pornodelirio.
 We still have no idea who Mafé is/was, but as always, we’ll keep up the research.
 Soon as our delirium subsides.
 You wanna watch the film?
-The English dubbed version (with correct credits) is online right here
+The English dubbed version with correct credits is generally online if you look.

 There is no escape from Hell thanks to the internet.